Patients Are Fed-up

 2. What other changes can be implemented among your staff to help alleviate surprise billing for your practice?

 Since 2001, Simone Harris has developed a solid foundation in administrative healthcare services and business development.
-She has 20+ years within the healthcare sector and serves as the Executive of Business of Operations and Compliance Officer.
-Modified Solutions is furnished with professional medical administrative resources that are firmly rooted in compliance, integrity, and experience.
-To learn more visit https://modified-solutions.com/.
+She has 20+ years in the healthcare sector and is the Executive of Business Operations and Compliance Officer.
+Modified Solutions has professional medical administrative resources firmly rooted in compliance, integrity, and experience.
+To learn more, visit https://modified-solutions.com/.